core-interaction/core-interaction.github.io/topic/responsive/index.md

 So this can all get very complicated, very quickly—especially with complex designs, overlapping rules, and the wide ranges of devices to consider.
-One of the easiest methodologies to keep things understandable is practicing *mobile first* design/development. **This has become kind of *buzzwordy* in the past decade or so, but it is a good philosophy to adhere to nonetheless.
+One of the easiest methodologies to keep things understandable is practicing [*mobile first*](https://www.lukew.com/resources/mobile_first.asp) design/development.
+This has become kind of *buzzwordy* in the past decade or so, but it is a good philosophy to adhere to nonetheless.

+Your design constraints will be tighter, by tackling your smallest layout first—but it is almost always easier to scale things up than down.
+A mobile design can always work as a passable desktop one; the reverse is rarely true.

+(Another way to think of it: *if it doesn’t work on mobile, it doesn’t work.*)

-**In design, *mobile first* means considering small screens and *then* adding complexity, limits, or considerations for larger/desktop screens.**
+- In your design, *mobile first* means considering small screens and *then* adding complexity, limits, or considerations for larger/desktop screens.

-**In HTML/CSS development, this means writing your styles for mobile… first, *then* adding `min-width` breakpoints (below them) to progressively enhance your design as it scales up.**
+- In your HTML/CSS development, this means writing your styles for mobile… first, *then* adding `min-width` breakpoints (below them) to progressively enhance your design as it scales up.

-{% include figure.html src='/example/media-mobile-first/demo' %}

-The `width` here are kind of tricky—but this will be much easier with `grid`, I promise!
+{% include figure.html src='/example/media-mobile-first/demo' caption='The `width` here are kind of tricky—but this will be much easier with `grid`, I promise!' height='52rem' %}

-*This follows the general CSS paradigm of the cascade—and is much, much, much easier than adjusting desktop front-end after the fact.
-Always think mobile first!*
+This follows the general CSS paradigm of the cascade—and is much, much, much easier than adjusting desktop front-end after the fact.
+Always think *mobile first*!